hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/performance/2-horizontal-scaling.md

 Hasura Cloud takes care of automatic routing for queries, subscriptions and mutations across master and read-replicas.

-## Vertical Scaling with multiple Hasura Instances

 Multiple instances of Hasura can be run against the same database.
 Do note that this is taken care in Hasura Cloud automatically.